Chrishell Stause: Career

-In April 2013, it was announced that Stause had joined the cast of NBC soap Days of Our Lives.
+In April 2013, it was announced that Stause had joined the cast of NBC soap opera, Days of Our Lives.
 Her character, Jordan Ridgeway, first appeared in Salem on August 15, 2013.
 On October 24, 2014, it was announced that Stause would be leaving the series in 2015.

 In 2018, it was announced that Stause was reprising the role and would begin airing in February 2019.
+The character exited on November 11, 2019, and Stause briefly reprised the role during guest appearances on March 4 and July 20, 2020, and also on May 24–25, 2021.
+At the 47th Daytime Emmy Awards, Stause received nomination for Outstanding Guest Performer in a Drama Series.

-In 2015, she appeared in a guest spot on the ABC prime time soapy drama Mistresses.
-In April 2016, it was announced that Stause would be joining the cast of The Young and the Restless as Bethany Bryant, debuting in late May.
+In 2015, Stause guest-starred in the ABC prime time soapy drama series, Mistresses, and starred opposite Justin Hartley in the romantic comedy film, Another Time.
+From 2015 to 2016 she starred in the web-series, Youthful Daze.
+In April 2016, it was announced that Stause would be joining the cast of CBS soap opera The Young and the Restless as Bethany Bryant, debuting in late May.
 She last appeared on August 17, 2016.

-In 2017, she was cast in her first film leading role, in the thriller Eve of Abduction.
+The following year she was cast in her first film leading role, in the thriller Eve of Abduction.

 In addition to her acting career, Stause is also a real estate agent.
 Her work is showcased in Selling Sunset, a Netflix reality television show focused on The Oppenheim Group, a real estate brokerage dealing in luxury homes in L.A.
+In 2022 she received MTV Movie & TV Awards for Best Reality Star.

+In 2019, Stause played the lead in the thriller film Staged Killer for Lifetime.
 On September 2, 2020, Stause was announced as one of the celebrities competing on the 29th season of Dancing with the Stars.
 She was eliminated in the eighth week of competition, getting to eighth place.
+In 2023, Stause returned to Lifetime with the leading roles in A Rose for Her Grave: The Randy Roth Story and You're Not Supposed to Be Here.

+In May 2024, it was announced Stause had joined the cast of Australian soap opera Neighbours as Yasmine Shields.